olavbolav/dji-flightlog-parser/README.md

 ## Loggflyt Integration

-This parser is a drop-in replacement for the Rust `dji-log` binary used by [Loggflyt](https://github.com/olavbolav/Loggflyt).
+This parser is a drop-in replacement for the Rust `dji-log-parser` binary used by [Loggflyt](https://github.com/olavbolav/Loggflyt).
 Below is the migration path.

 ### What changes in Loggflyt